Mini-Grants for Undergraduate Research & Creative Activities

 - Proposal Narrative (2-3 pages) that outlines the research project and includes the following five elements:

-- A letter of support from faculty mentor who will provide the oversight of the proposed A letter of support from faculty mentor who has provided the oversight of the proposed project.
+- A Letter of Support from faculty mentor who will provide oversight of the proposed project.
 This letter must be completed by the faculty mentor.
 Faculty mentor, please address:

 - Student’s ability to carry out the proposed project